zhong-yy/volpick/README.md

 # Python scripts
->Note: If you only want to use the final model, you don't need these python scripts.
+>Note: If you just want to use the final model, you don't have to look at these python scripts.
 Please see the *Model Usage* section.

 The scripts and notebooks represent the workflow we used to process data, train and evaluate deep-learning phase pickers on volcano seismicity in the paper.
 The scripts are not designed as a package for general purposes, so there are inevitably some quick and dirty code implementations.